snap-stanford/ogb-web/_docs/kddcup2021/participate.md

 ##### **[Submission website (coming soon)](../form)**
 **Each team can optionally do one initial test submission to ensure the smooth final test submission.**
 First, please have your registration receipt email with you.
-Then, fill in the following information.
+Then, provide the following information.

 - **Email:** As registered in the receipt.
 - **Dataset:** As registered in the receipt.